©2001-2020 Tuner Information Center. Permission is hereby

 Bob's 600T vs. KT-917 Comparison

 EDITOR'S NOTE: This section is out of date.
 We now know a lot more about the 600T, and audio mods have been done on a couple of 600Ts with great results.
-We will probably have an update eventually, but it's a low priority.

 Both have such an incredibly complex schematic, it is impossible for me to see which would be better.
 It appears that the 600T had a slightly better IF section for the wide and normal filters than the KT-917.
 They are totally different in circuit implementation, but share many common design features, if that makes any sense.
 The RF front ends are done completely differently as well, even though both have 8-9 gangs.